Find Affordable College Courses

 100% Women

-Ohio State University - Main Campus comes in at #16 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences and humanities.
-The average in-state tuition for full-time undergraduates is $11,018 per year, while in-state graduate students, on average, pay $11,560 per year.
-The liberal arts / sciences and humanities program at Ohio State University - Main Campus awarded 1 doctor's degrees during the 2020-2021 school year.
+Ohio State University - Main Campus comes in at #16 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
+The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in liberal arts / sciences & humanities from Ohio State.
+Those who complete their doctor's degree in liberal arts / sciences & humanities at Ohio State University - Main Campus make a median salary of 64,534.

 Major Annual Degrees Awarded